ON THIS PAGE: You will learn about the different treatments doctors use for women with vulvar cancer. Use the menu to see other pages.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed.

-The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, or diarrhea.
-These side effects usually go away once treatment is finished.
+The side effects of chemotherapy depend on the individual and the drugs and doses used.
+They can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, or diarrhea.
+These side effects usually go away after treatment is finished.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.